Restorative Dentist – Tulsa, OK

 Repairing Damaged Smiles to Full Function & Flawless Smiles

 In cases where a tooth has sustained extensive damage, a dental crown may be the most suitable way to restore form and function.
 A dental crown, which fully covers a damaged tooth, may be fabricated out of materials such as gold, metal alloy, porcelain, or ceramic.
-Dr. Angie does not recommend dental crowns unless they are absolutely needed.
+Dr. Nauman does not recommend dental crowns unless they are absolutely needed.
 Before placing a crown, the patient will be shown his or her affected tooth with our intra-oral camera, and will be fully informed of the exact reason a crown is needed, as well as what could happen if the treatment is not performed.

 A dental crown may be used as a part of root canal therapy, with a dental implant, or with a dental bridge.
 A dental bridge has long been the standard method of replacing a lost tooth or teeth.
 This prosthesis is called a bridge because it spans the gap between two teeth.
 To anchor a bridge, two dental crowns are needed.
 These crowns are affixed to the teeth on each side of the gap, permanently supporting the dental bridge for full functional chewing.

 At Glisten, we are committed to the longevity of our restorations.
 We work with a local dental laboratory that uses the highest quality materials, rather than ordering restorative pieces from other countries to save money.
-The type of dental crown placed will depend on the patient's situation and budget, chosen after a thorough evaluation and consultation with Dr. Angie.
+The type of dental crown placed will depend on the patient's situation and budget, chosen after a thorough evaluation and consultation with Dr. Nauman.

 Tooth Colored Fillings